List of awards and nominations received by Ne-Yo

 Ne-Yo is an American singer, songwriter, and producer.
 While a teenager, he wrote songs for other artists, such as Youngstown and Mario, for whom he wrote "Let Me Love You".
 The song became "one of the most-played songs on urban radio stations across the U.S".
 Ne-Yo has released four studio albums: In My Own Words (2006), Because of You (2007), Year of the Gentleman (2008), and Libra Scale (2010).
-His debut album, In My Own Words, was released in early 2006 through Def Jam Recordings, and debuted at number one on Billboard 200.
+His debut album, In My Own Words, was released in early 2006 through Def Jam Recordings and debuted at number one on Billboard 200.
 More than 301,000 copies were sold in the first week, and the album was certified Platinum by the Recording Industry Association of America after more than two million copies were sold in the United States and four million worldwide.
 His second album, Because of You, was released in May 2007, and its first single was "Because of You".

 Ne-Yo has received several nominations at the Grammy Awards during his career; among these are Best Contemporary R&B Album for In My Own Words, Because of You and Year of the Gentleman, Album of the Year for Year of the Gentleman, Best Male R&B Vocal Performance for "So Sick", "Because of You" and "Miss Independent", Best Male Pop Vocal Performance for "Closer", Best R&B Performance by a Duo or Group for "Hate That I Love You" and Best R&B Song for "Hate That I Love You" and "Miss Independent".
 The MTV Video Music Awards has nominated Ne-Yo once, in 2008 for Best Dancing in a Video for "Closer".
 Ne-Yo has also received one award from six nominations at the BET Awards.
 Overall, Ne-Yo has received eight awards from 31 nominations.

-Recently, Ne-Yo was honored with four awards at the 2009 ASCAP "Rhythm & Soul Awards".
+In 2009, Ne-Yo was honored with four awards at the 2009 ASCAP "Rhythm & Soul Awards".
 Ne-Yo took home awards for "Closer", "Take a Bow", "Miss Independent", and "Bust It Baby II".